gerarddubard/webrust/README.md

 - ❌ No colors, no styling, no interactivity
 - ❌ Can't embed charts, tables, or visualizations
 - ❌ No mathematical notation support
-- ❌ Copy-paste is painful
-- ❌ Screenshots look unprofessional

-**In 2025, this is like using a typewriter when you have a smartphone.**

 ### **Path 2: Traditional Data Analysis (Tool Soup)**